michieltjampens/dcafs/docs/Basics.md

   [-1s], so disabled)
 * **No data yet** at the end, means that no data has been received since the connection was made

 Some properties of the stream can be changed via telnet commands.
-To do this, the command is like `ss:alter,id,ref:value`.
+To do this, the command is like `ss:id,ref,value`.
 Some examples:
-* `ss:alter,dice,ttl:3s` would change the ttl for the connection to 3 seconds, do note that 3000ms is also allowed (as well as 1m10s, 1h etc.)
+* `ss:dice,ttl,3s` would change the ttl for the connection to 3 seconds, do note that 3000ms is also allowed (as well as 1m10s, 1h etc.)
-* `ss:alter,dice,eol:cr` would change the eol (end-of-line) character(s) to carriage return (\xD would also be accepted) from the default crlf (or \xD\xA)
+* `ss:dice,eol,cr` would change the eol (end-of-line) character(s) to carriage return (\xD would also be accepted) from the default crlf (or \xD\xA)
 > **Note:** If you try them, this will change the settings you'll see below.
 > Make sure to correct the settings file to match the one below before proceeding any further.